The inception of cyber Laws- A historical insight

 The IT Act has introduced digital signatures that have enhanced legitimate security in online transactions and also ensures data protection for companies to a substantial extent.

 Cyber Laws allows corporate companies or professionals to enter in the business of being ‘Digital Signature’ issuing ‘Certifying Authorities’.

-With the advent of cyber laws, electronic transactions can be successfully made with least hassles and more security.
+With the advent of cyber laws in India, electronic transactions can be successfully made with the least hassles and more security.

-The Act provides statutory remedy and legal support to companies, if anyone tries to conduct cyber crimes in the form of monetary compensation or imprisonment.
-Chapter XI of the IT Act, 2000 mention ways and protective remedies that deal with such crimes.
+The Act provides statutory remedy and legal support to companies if anyone tries to conduct cybercrimes in the form of monetary compensation or imprisonment.
+Chapter XI of the IT Act, 2000 mentions ways and protective remedies that deal with such crimes.

-Internet and cyberspace enables people to perform innumerable transactions that can promote business, facilitate convenience and gives access to a world of knowledge.
-These Cyber Laws despite certain lacunas do provide viable protection against cyber crimes.
-Still, there is a vast scope of reformation in the Acts and there is a requirement of effective provisions as well as effective implementation of these provisions.
-The war against Cyber crimes has been initiated but there is a need of legal weapons to excruciatingly curb them.
+Internet and cyberspace enable people to perform innumerable transactions that can promote business, facilitate convenience and gives access to a world of knowledge.
+These Cyber Laws despite certain lacunas do provide viable protection against cybercrimes.
+Still, there is a vast scope of the reformation in the Acts and there is a requirement of effective provisions as well as effective implementation of these provisions.
+The war against Cybercrimes has been initiated but there is a need for legal weapons to excruciatingly curb them.